ThiesDS/intellicatflap/README.md

 ## Run service on pi

-To build and/or run the service, use
+To build and/or run the service, use the following:

 ```bash
 docker-compose up